 Many consumers believe that exogenous ketone supplements are the same as raspberry ketone supplements, which is not the case.

 Chemically speaking, raspberry ketone is similar to the compound synephrine and might have fat-loss benefits.
-However, it is not yet understood if raspberry ketone serves as an efficacious supplement for body composition purposes.
+However, it remains unknown if raspberry ketone serves as an efficacious supplement for body composition purposes.

 7-Keto-DHEA is a unique derivative of DHEA (dehydroepiandrosterone), a steroid produced abundantly in humans.

-While DHEA is typically converted to either testosterone or estrogen, 7-keto-DHEA has a slightly different chemical structure that imparts different characteristics to the molecule.
+While DHEA can convert to either testosterone or estrogen, 7-keto-DHEA has a slightly different chemical structure; in turn, 7-keto-DHEA imparts different effects in the body.

 Some supplement companies claim 7-keto-DHEA is useful for weight loss, muscle building, and delays in the aging process.